-The Group applies IFRS 13 "Fair value measurement" for the first time in the current reporting period.
+The Group applies IFRS 13 "Fair value measurement" for fair value measurement of its assets and liabilities where fair value measurement or fair value measurement disclosure is required.
 IFRS 13 is applied when other IFRS requires or allows fair value measurement or fair value measurement disclosure of both financial instruments and non-financial items.
 The standard is not applicable to transactions with share-based payments that are within the scope of IFRS 2 "Share-based payment", lease transactions that are within the scope of IAS 17 "Leases", as well as measurements that have some similarities to fair value but are not a fair value - net realizable value for the purposes of measuring inventories in accordance with IAS 2 "Inventories" or value in use for impairment assessment purposes, in accordance with IAS 36 "Impairment of assets".